ae.files

 the function write_file_text() stores a string to a text file.

-the helper function file_transfer_progress() puts the amount of transferred bytes in a short and user readable format, to be displayed as progress string in a file transfer progress.
+the helper function file_transfer_progress() puts the number of transferred bytes in a short and user-readable format, to be displayed as progress string in a file transfer.

 RegisteredFile and CachedFile encapsulate and optionally cache the contents of a file within a file object. instances of these classes are compatible with the file objects provided by Python’s pathlib module. but also pure path strings can be used as file objects (see also the FileObject type).

-all these types of file objects are supported by the files register class FilesRegister from the ae.paths portion.
+all these types of file objects are supported by the class FilesRegister from the ae.paths portion.

 registered file